Charlotte Amalie of Hesse-Kassel

 Charlotte Amalie of Hesse-Kassel (27 April 1650 – 27 March 1714) was Queen of Denmark and Norway by marriage to King Christian V. Although she did not have much political influence, she was a successful businesswoman in her many estates and protected foreign Protestant non-Lutherans from oppression.
 She gained popularity for defending Copenhagen from Swedish forces in 1700.
+The city of Charlotte Amalie was named after her in 1691.

 Early life

 Charlotte Amalie was born on 27 April 1650, in Kassel, Hesse, Germany.
 Her parents were William VI, Landgrave of Hesse-Kassel and Hedwig Sophia of Brandenburg.
 Her mother was a religiously strict adherent of the Reformed Church and politically oriented toward Brandenburg, both views which were to be shared by her daughter.
 She was well educated in finances, geography, the languages German, French and Italian, and philosophy.
 French was to be her preferred written language, though she spoke German with her more intimate friends.

 Crown Prince Christian of Denmark and Norway was sent to meet Charlotte Amalie in Hesse in 1665 as a marriage prospect arranged by Danish Queen Sophie Amalie, who desired a daughter-in-law that she could control and expected this to be the case for a member of the reformed church who would be religiously isolated in Lutheran Denmark.
 However, the negotiations were drawn out because of religious concerns.
-In the marriage contract, Charlotte Amelie was not required to convert and managed to secure the right to keep her faith after her wedding to Christian, who as ruler of Denmark would become the head of the state Lutheran Church, a term which was contested and met some resistance before it was accepted.
+In the marriage contract, Charlotte Amalie was not required to convert and managed to secure the right to keep her faith after her wedding to Christian, who as ruler of Denmark would become the head of the state Lutheran Church, a term which was contested and met some resistance before it was accepted.